raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ### Lid

-The bottom layer of scaffolding on the lid should come away easily as before.
+The bottom layer of scaffolding on the lid should come away easily again.

 ![](images/scaff_lid1.png)